itscodenation/instagram-api-starter/README.md

 * The webapp will display 9 thumbnails of photos related to anything the user types in.
 * User must be able to click the search button to display related thumbnails
 * On any subsequent search, the system shall clear the prior results and show images reflecting results from the new search query.
-* If the user clicks a "clear" button, the system shall clear the results of all thumbnails and clear the search bar of any text.
+* If the user clicks a "reset" button, the system shall clear the results of all thumbnails and clear the search bar of any text.
 * On mouseover, the instagram username shall display over the thumbnail image